 How will we work together to create a Scotland where we live in vibrant, healthy and safe places and communities?

-A seminar for community safety and public health leaders, policy-makers and practitioners to explore the intersect between community safety and public health and how we could work together under the new public health arrangements in Scotland.
+On 4 September 2019 we ran a seminar for community safety and public health leaders, policy-makers and practitioners to explore the intersect between community safety and public health and how we could work together under the new public health arrangements in Scotland.

 Public health in Scotland is undergoing reform.
 As part of this reform programme a new public health body – Public Health Scotland – will begin work on 1st April 2020 and aims to create “a Scotland where everybody thrives”.